-Showing today’s date gives the website a sense of continuance.
+Did you know it is easy to show today’s date in WordPress?
 It makes it looks like the site is relevant to the present.
 Even if the last piece of content was created in 2009, the current date gives the site a “here-and-now” appeal.

 Today, I’m going to delve into how you can add the date to a WordPress website.
 It’s a small addition that may improve how visitors view the content.

-There’s actually a few different ways this can be done.
-I’ll go over some of the easiest methods that can quickly put the current day proudly on your website design.
+There are actually a few different ways this can be done.
+I’ll go over three of the easiest methods that can quickly put the current day on your website design.

 Many themes that are available on WordPress have the ability to show today’s date without adding extra coding.
 For example, the ColorMag theme has an option you can easily turn on and off at your leisure.
-Does your theme have this ability?
-It’s easy to find out.
+Unfortunately, your theme might not have it.

-If you’re able to add the date to your theme’s appearance from the customizer, click the “Save” button near the top left of the screen.
+If you’re able to add the date to your theme’s appearance from the customizer, click the “Save & Publish” button near the top left of the screen.

-Once the settings are saved, clicked the “X” in the top left corner to close the customizer.
+Once the settings are saved, click the “X” in the top left corner to close the customizer.
 This will take you back to the WordPress admin dashboard.

 Because every designer is different, not all themes will have the same abilities when making adjustments.
 However, you may find that your theme supports far more capabilities than you thought if you take a look in the customizer.
 Some will even include social sharing buttons and other small tools.